JasonPowr/JasonPowr/README.md

-Third Yr student at Waterford Institute of Technology, Studying a BSc in Applied Computing (Cloud and Networks stream)
+Fourth Yr student at Waterford Institute of Technology, Studying a BSc in Applied Computing (Cloud and Networks stream)